susanmaharjan/No-Hidden-Message/README.md

-# ALBUMB: Don't click any IMAGE.
+# ALBUM: Don't click any IMAGE.
 ## DISCRIPTION: I am warning you.
-DO NOT CLICK ANY IMAGE.
+DO NOT DOWNLOAD ANY IMAGE.